Donald Trump, Paul Manafort And The Fake Killing Of A Journalist: How A Top Russian Mob Boss Connects Them All

 But what Trump did not say is that Manafort was named in a 2011 lawsuit, filed by former Ukraine Prime Minister Yulia Tymoshenko in a United States federal court, as part of a “racketeering enterprise” alongside several other alleged co-conspirators — including Mogilevich.
 Also named as part of the racketeering conspiracy was New York real estate developer Brad Zackson, who once managed 45,000 residential units for The Trump Organization and was a top business associate of Trump’s father, Fred Trump.

 As for Tymoshenko, she was jailed in 2011 by her political rival — and Manafort’s political consulting client — Ukraine President Viktor Yanukovich, who was later ousted in 2014 and is now believed to be living in Russia.
-Manafort was behind a smear campaign designed to discredit Tymoshenko, according to a Guardian newspaper investigation, and it was Manfort who hired lawyer Alex van der Zwaan to write a controversial report supposedly providing a legal rationale for Tymoshenko’s imprisonment.
+Manafort was behind a smear campaign designed to discredit Tymoshenko, according to a Guardian newspaper investigation, and it was Manafort who hired lawyer Alex van der Zwaan to write a controversial report supposedly providing a legal rationale for Tymoshenko’s imprisonment.

-Van Der Swaan recently completed a 30-day jail term after pleading guilty to lying to Mueller’s investigators about his communications with Manafort business partner Rick Gates, after Gates became a top Trump campaign aide, according to The Washington Post.
+Van der Zwaan recently completed a 30-day jail term after pleading guilty to lying to Mueller’s investigators about his communications with Manafort business partner Rick Gates, after Gates became a top Trump campaign aide, according to the Washington Post.

 Mueller’s indictment of Manafort accuses the former Trump campaign boss of using a Cyprus-based company to launder millions of dollars from a close associate of Mogilevich, according to a report by The Daily Beast.
 “This indictment strongly indicates the existence of a previously unknown relationship between an alleged Russian organized crime leader and Mr. Manafort,” Martin Sheil, a former criminal investigator for the Internal Revenue Service, told the Beast.

-Trump’s own connections to Mogilevich appear less direct, but as The Inquisitr reported last year, Mogilevich’s top underboss for his United States operations, Vyachelsav Ivankov, ran the American arm of the Brainy Don’s “Red Mafia” from his condominium in Trump Tower.
+Trump’s own connections to Mogilevich appear less direct, but as the Inquisitr reported last year, Mogilevich’s top underboss for his United States operations, Vyachelsav Ivankov, ran the American arm of the Brainy Don’s “Red Mafia” from his condominium in Trump Tower.

-Another Trump associate, Felix Sater, is also reported to have close connections to the Mogilevich Red Mafia, as The Inquisitr reported in April.
-Sater worked for the firm that operated out if Trump Tower in New York and partnered with Trump on the scandal-plagued Trump Tower Soho project.
+Another Trump associate, Felix Sater, is also reported to have close connections to the Mogilevich Red Mafia, as the Inquisitr reported in April.
+Sater worked for the firm that operated out of Trump Tower in New York and partnered with Trump on the scandal-plagued Trump Tower Soho project.
 Sater also worked in tandem with Trump’s personal lawyer and “fixer” Michael Cohen on a planned Trump Tower Moscow secretly throughout the 2016 presidential campaign, during which Trump repeatedly claimed to have no financial ties to Russia, BuzzFeed reported last month.